-8. Data sheets
+6. Data sheets

 We expect to see data sheets for all technologies that are to be installed once the final make and model is selected.
-This is required for the low carbon heating and energy efficiency measures.
+This is required for the zero direct emission heating system(s) and energy efficiency measure(s).